ZOOL240 Entomology II

 Will be posted on Canvas

 Lectures: 25 hours.
 Discussion groups, laboratory work, supervision of species idenitfication and blog writing: 25 hours.
 Exams: 4 hours.
-Independent work (reading and discussing syllabus, blog writing, collection and identification): 250 hours.
+Independent work (reading and discussing syllabus, writing, collection and identification): 250 hours.

 Special requirements in Science